 Recommended for High School.

 The primary objective of this experiment is to determine the concentration of an unknown nickel (II) sulfate solution.
-You will be using a Colorimeter.
+To accomplish this, you will use a Colorimeter or a Spectrometer to pass light through the solution, striking a detector on the opposite side.
 The wavelength of light used should be one that is absorbed by the solution.
-The NiSO4 solution used in this experiment has a deep green color, so you will use the red LED on your Colorimeter.
+The NiSO4 solution used in this experiment has a deep green color, so Colorimeter users will be instructed to use the red LED.
+Spectrometer users will determine an appropriate wavelength based on the absorbance spectrum of the solution.
 The light striking the detector is reported as absorbance or percent transmittance.
 A higher concentration of the colored solution absorbs more light (and transmits less) than a solution of lower concentration.

-You will prepare five nickel sulfate solutions of known concentration (standard solutions).
-Each is transferred to a small, rectangular cuvette that is placed into the Colorimeter.
-The amount of light that penetrates the solution and strikes the photocell is used to compute the absorbance of each solution.
+You are to prepare five nickel sulfate solutions of known concentration (standard solutions).
+Each is transferred to a small, rectangular cuvette that is placed into the Colorimeter or Spectrometer.
+The amount of light that penetrates the solution and strikes the detector is used to compute the absorbance of each solution.
 When a graph of absorbance vs. concentration is plotted for the standard solutions, a direct relationship should result.
 The direct relationship between absorbance and concentration for a solution is known as Beer’s law.

 In this experiment, you will

 Measure the absorbance value of each standard solution.

 Find the relationship between absorbance and concentration of a solution.

 Use the results of this experiment to determine the unknown concentration of another NiSO4 solution.

 This experiment features the following Vernier sensors and equipment.